chrisnoonan98675/site/xl-deploy/how-to/provision-an-environment.markdown

     If a step in the deployment fails, XL Deploy stops executing and marks the step as `FAILED`.
 Click the step to see information about the failure in the output log.

-## Provision an environment using the XL Deploy legacy GUI
+## Provision an environment using the legacy GUI

 To provision an environment: